-During the Autumn Term, you and your parents are encouraged to attend the Specialist Applications Evening where you can find out about applications to Oxbridge, Medicine, Dentistry and Veterinary, creative careers and apprenticeships.
+During the Autumn Term, you and your parents are encouraged to attend an Oxbridge Evening to find out more about the process.

 In Year 12, if you are considering Oxbridge or overseas applications, you will be interviewed by the Head of Sixth Form and our Oxbridge and Overseas Coordinator, to help you decide if this is the correct choice for you and to discuss the implications of this choice.